-Wasabi ワサビ田 (Wasabia japonica Matsum, sometimes referred to as Eutrema wasabia M.) is the 'King of Herbs' and only indigenous to Japan.
+Wasabi ワサビ (Wasabia japonica) is the 'King of Herbs' and only indigenous to Japan.
 The Honzo-wamyo (Japanese Names of Living Things) is a collection of 18 volumes of 1,025 types of plants including animals and minerals.
 This encyclopedia was written in the year 918 by Fukane Sukehito in the Heian period (794-1185) and describes wasabi as a medicinal plant which at the time was known as wild ginger.
 Wasabi cultivation in Japan has continued for over a thousand years.

-The area of Japan which produces the highest yields of real wasabi is the Shimane prefecture.
-Outside Japan, wasabi is grown in New Zealand, Taiwan, Korea, Israel, Brazil, Thailand, Columbia, Canada, USA, England and Wasabi Crop Northern Ireland.
+The area of Japan which produces the highest yields of wasabi rhizomes is the Shimane prefecture.
+Outside Japan, wasabi rhizomes are grown in New Zealand, Iceland, Taiwan, Korea, Israel, Brazil, Thailand, Columbia, Canada, USA, England and Northern Ireland.

-Wasabi is a member of the Brassicaceae (Cruciferae) family of crops and mainly consists of brussels sprouts, broccoli, cauliflower, cabbage, watercress, bok choy, horseradish and the seeds of black mustard (Brassica nigra).
+Wasabi is a member of the Brassicaceae (Cruciferae) family of crops and mainly consists of brussels sprouts, broccoli, cauliflower, cabbage, watercress, bok choy, horseradish and the seeds of black mustard.

 The wasabi kick is the result of a short reaction time between the myrosinase acting on sinigrin to give aglycone.
 The aglycone undergoes a Lossen rearrangement to give the amount of volatile allyl isothiocyanate (AITC) in the mouth.
 After 20 minutes the wasabi kick starts to diminish at room temperature due to the deactivation of myrosinase enzymes in wasabi.
 To partly revive the kick reactivate the myrosinase enzymes in wasabi using lemon juice.